jewelsofthought/neshama/site/posts/neshama/limited.md

 ---
-title: Limited consciousness
+title: Finite Beings
 description: What if our intelligence was limited?
-tags:
+tags: null
-  - consciousness
 date: 2021-11-11T10:41:10.604Z
 modified: 2021-11-26T08:30:37.054Z
 ---